botbreeder/what-the-matrix-is/README.md

 while feasible, I would recommend against a semantic camera that would just spit out a text-adventure-like monolithic string.
 It has to produce a changing network of values (most of which are refs) linked by natural language.

 `$`/`%` chains can be seen as a CSS derivative.
 You select groups through selectors.
 But it needs a lot more power (we're going 3D & fiction).
+Or, we use a mainstream batteries-included solution, like XML, and the relevant tools already available.
+Somehow.